pe1995/TSO.jl/README.md

 # `TSO.jl`

 `TSO.jl` is a package for handling opacity + EoS tables in various formats.
 It is capable of reading, converting and binning monochromatic opacities on Density-Energy/Temperature grids and converting them to ouput formats, like e.g. the dispatch square gas tables.
 The working principle is that the code

-  (a) Reads the table in a supported format
+1. Reads the table in a supported format
-  (b) converts to an easy, cross-platform, internal representation (c) Does all kinds of things with it
+2. converts to an easy, cross-platform, internal representation
+3. Does all kinds of things with it
-  (d) converts it to an output format
+4. converts it to an output format

  It exports several top-level functions, that have specialized calls depending on the given table.
 Below is a start-to-end example on how to use the code.